-While the University provides a wide range of tools to support teaching, learning and assessment, there are many more freely available tools out there on the web that you may want to use with your students.
-Such tools are generally referred to as 'unsupported tools' or 'external tools' because they are outside the control of the University and you and your students are not able to access help, support or training from any professional services departments (e.g., the Learning Technology Team, IT Services, Staff Development, etc.) at the University when using these tools.
-However, if you are digitally confident and capable you may be happy to use such tools anyway, but before doing so we recommend that you read the information on our 'Why use NILE?' page.
+While the University provides a wide range of tools to all students to support teaching, learning and assessment (in particular, the various NILE tools and Microsoft Office 365), there are many more freely available tools out there on the web that you may want to use with your students.
+Such tools are generally referred to as 'unsupported tools' or 'external tools', because they are outside the control of the University and you and your students are not able to access help, support or training from any professional services departments (e.g., the Learning Technology Team, IT Services, Staff Development, etc.) at the University when using these tools.
+However, if you are digitally confident, capable, and familiar with the external tool that you want your students to use, you may be happy to use these tools anyway, and you can often find training on how to use the tool for your students on LinkedIn Learning for UON Students.
+Nevertheless, before using an external/unsupported tool with your students we recommend that you read the information on our 'What is NILE, and why use it?' page.

-The University does not prohibit the use of external tools to support teaching and learning activities (although such tools should not be used for summative assessment), but it does require you to take the following into account before using them:
+The University does not prohibit the use of external tools to support teaching and learning activities (although such tools should not normally be used for summative assessment unless the end product or an appropriate record for retention can be downloaded and submitted for assessment via NILE - see item #5 below), but it does require you to take the following into account before using them:

-Assuming that you have already taken steps to assure yourself that the external tool that you are planning to use is compliant with:
+Assuming that you accept the above risks and have a backup plan in place in case they happen, you will then need to assure yourself that the external tool that you are planning to use is compliant with:

 1. If the external tool requires students to sign-up and create an account and if students are required to use the tool as part of their course, this is made clear on the course page of the University website (and, ideally, in the printed prospectus too) for a full year prior to entry.
 Where this is not or has not been the case, sign-up to the external tool must be entirely voluntary and this must be made clear to students.
 In such cases students must not be pressured to sign up to external tools or discriminated against for not signing up to use the tool.
 Where participation is voluntary and some students choose not to sign-up to the external tool, either the activity must be cancelled, or redesigned so that the whole class uses supported tools, or an alternative non-discriminatory activity using supported tools must be made available to students who have opted out.